 have seen spectacular pile-ups involving cars that spill off the road and derail trains.
 Every hour, 100,000 cars circulate through the system, so you are going to get some glitches.
 It is not digitized.

 The artist, together with his chief engineer Zak Cook included ingenious solutions that enable the traffic in the installation to flow seamlessly and minimize disasters.
 The subtlest is lane-dividing medians on the tiny highways that slightly taper from the bottom to the top edge on straight roads but remain fully vertical at the curve of the road.

 This intelligent design helps the tiny cars to brake smoothly.
 When the cars reach a curve, the walls of the medians come in contact with the rims of the wheels.
 The friction generated slows them down.
-When the vehicles come out of the curve, the tapered medians detach from the rims, allowing them to pick up speed on straightaways and maintain the flow of traffic.
+When the vehicles come out of the curve, the tapered medians detach from the rims, allowing them to pick up speed on straightaways and maintain traffic flow.

-The artist described his work as a complicated roller-coaster system and stated that the aim was not to build a literal scale model of a city but to try to evoke the vibe of a city.
+The artist described his work as a complicated roller-coaster system and stated that the aim was not to build a literal scale model of a city but to evoke the vibe of a city.
 According to Burden, Metropolis II anticipates the era of driverless cars that would put to an end traffic gridlock.

 It’s modeling something that’s on the twilight of extinction: the era of the ‘free car.’